joshboyye/Bash_Commands/README.md

 **recording the date and time of each command in the history**
 - ISTTIMEFORMAT="%d/%m/%y %T " # => write it in ~/.bashrc to make it persistent

+# Getting root access (sudo, su)
+- running a command as root
+- available only to the users that belong to sudo group [Ubuntu] or wheel [CentOS] sudo command
+- becoming root temporarily in the terminal sudo su  # => enter the user's password